Generalized kernel distance covariance in high dimensions: non-null CLTs and power universality: Introduction

 Here $(X_i,Y_i)$, $i=1,2,3$ are independent copies from the joint distribution of $(X,Y)$, and $\pnorm{\cdot}{}$ is the Euclidean norm.
 The distance covariance metric $\dcov^2(X,Y)$ is particularly appealing for several nice features.
 First, $X$ and $Y$ are independent if and only if $\dcov^2(X,Y) = 0$.
 Second, $\dcov^2(X,Y)$ can be used in cases where $X$ and $Y$ are of different dimensions and data type (discrete, continuous or mixed).
 Third, several estimators of $\dcov^2(X,Y)$ are known to allow for efficient calculation.
 Due to these reasons, the distance covariance has been utilized in a wide range of both methodological and applied contexts, see e.g. \cite{kong2012using, li2012feature, shao2014martingale, matteson2017independent, yao2018testing, zhang2018conditional} for an incomplete list of references.

 An estimator of $\dcov^2(X,Y)$ based on $n$ i.i.d. samples $(X_1,Y_1),\ldots,(X_n,Y_n)$ from the distribution of $(X,Y)$ is first proposed in \cite{szekely2007measuring}, with its bias corrected version proposed in \cite{szekely2014partial}, which is now known as the sample distance covariance $\dcov_\ast^2(\bm{X},\bm{Y})$.
 The finite-sample distribution of $\dcov_\ast^2(\bm{X},\bm{Y})$ is generally intractable; so the literature has focused on deriving its asymptotic distribution in different growth regimes of $(n,p,q)$, cf. \cite{szekely2013distance,huo2016fast,zhu2020distance,gao2021asymptotic}.
 In the fixed dimensional asymptotic regime when $p,q$ are fixed and $n$ diverges to infinity, \cite{huo2016fast} showed that $\dcov_\ast^2(\bm{X},\bm{Y})$ converges in distribution to a mixture of chi-squared distributions.
 This is complemented by the result of \cite{szekely2013distance}, where a $t$-distribution limit was derived in the so-called `high dimensional low sample size' regime when $n$ remains fixed and both $p,q$ diverge to infinity.
 The high dimensional regime where both the sample size $n$ and the data dimension $p,q$ diverge was recently studied in \cite{zhu2020distance,gao2021asymptotic}, where $\dcov_\ast^2(\bm{X},\bm{Y})$ was shown to obey a central limit theorem (CLT).
+We also refer to \cite{gao2021two, yan2023kernel} for some related distributional results in the problem of two-sample distribution testing.
 Except for some non-null results in \cite[Proposition 2.2.2]{zhu2020distance} under the fixed $n$ regime, all these results are derived under the null scenario where $X$ and $Y$ are independent.
 This leaves open the more challenging but equally important issue of non-null limiting distributions of $\dcov_\ast^2(\bm{X},\bm{Y})$, which are the key to a complete characterization of the power behavior of distance covariance based tests.
 Bridging this significant theoretical gap is one of the main motivations of the current paper.